‘Flash mob’ robberies roiling U.S. retailers, traumatizing workers

 “If people are breaking in, people stealing your property, they need to be arrested,” he said Wednesday.
 “Police need to arrest them.
 Prosecutors need to prosecute them.
 Judges need to hold people accountable for breaking the law.
 These are not victimless crimes, and I have no empathy for these criminal elements.”

 Barry, of Best Buy, says the company is locking up high-value products and hiring extra security guards.
-A spokeswoman for Nordstrom, which has been a frequent target, said the chain is positioning security guards both in and outside of its stores, and it is partnering with mall security and law enforcement to anticipate risks.
+A spokeswoman for Nordstrom, which has been a frequent target, said the chain is positioning security guards both in and outside its stores, and it is partnering with mall security and law enforcement to anticipate risks.

-“Dealing with run-of-the-mill shoplifting is like whack-a-mole where you’re going after individuals after their commit a crime,” Zisner said.
-“But with something like this — where it’s 50 people against one security guard — requires long-term policies.”
+“Dealing with run-of-the-mill shoplifting is like whack-a-mole where you’re going after individuals after they commit a crime,” Zisner said.
+“But something like this — where it’s 50 people against one security guard — requires long-term policies.”

-Retailers, he said, increasingly are requesting additional security guards and retired police officers, though a shortage of available workers has made it difficult to fill demand.
+Retailers, he said, increasingly are requesting additional security guards and retired police officers, although a shortage of available workers has made it difficult to meet demand.
 Stores are also looking for new ways to deter theft, starting with bright lights and conspicuously placed security cameras in parking lots.

 “It’s a perfect storm of opportunity that folks are clearly exploiting,” Zisner said.
-“Historically we’d only see this at high-end stores where you could pick up a few things and be out with $5,000 worth of stuff, but now it’s even happening at Home Depot.”
+“Historically, we’d only see this at high-end stores where you could pick up a few things and be out with $5,000 worth of stuff, but now it’s even happening at Home Depot.”

 The home improvement giant has been seeing an increase in organized retail crime for several years, said Home Depot spokeswoman Christina Cornell.
-As a result, the chain also has begun locking up high-dollar items and is working with Stanley Black & Decker developing a pilot program that blocks the ability to turn on certain power tools unless they’ve gone through proper check-out protocols.
+As a result, the chain also has begun locking up high-dollar items and is working with Stanley Black & Decker developing a pilot program that blocks the ability to turn on certain power tools unless they have gone through proper check-out protocols.

 “The value of any product is in its ability to work correctly — and if these products aren’t purchased properly, they just won’t work,” Cornell said.
 “That’s the next natural step here: figuring out where this stuff goes and preventing it from being valuable to resellers.”

-Most items are quickly sold off online, on platforms such as eBay and Facebook Marketplace, where it’s easy to remain anonymous, security experts said.
+Most items are quickly sold online, on platforms such as eBay and Facebook Marketplace, where it’s easy to remain anonymous, security experts said.
 But they say the Internet has contributed to the rise of theft in other ways by allowing would-be offenders to coordinate efforts and share footage.

 Even Congress and federal law enforcement authorities have taken note.
 A bill introduced in the House this fall would require e-commerce marketplaces, such as Amazon and eBay, to verify the identities of third-party merchants that sell more than $5,000 worth of goods a year.
 The FBI is also collaborating with retailers to curb large-scale thefts in stores.